Blog

 How Do You Teach the Creation-Evolution Debate?

 Do not shy away from the creation-evolution debate.
-While not critical to teach to younger children, high school students need to have some understanding on both sides of the debate.
-Although we didn't shy away from the debate in our homeschool, I wish I had covered the topic even more.
+While it's not critical to teach to younger children, high school students need to have some understanding on both sides of the debate.
+Whether you are on the creation side or the evolution side, it's essential that your student get teaching from both sides of the debate.

 Students need to become informed so they can provide reasoned arguments for their beliefs.
 Without understanding the issues, they can't reasonably form their own belief system.
 They need this information for some tests, particularly the biology AP and CLEP exams.

-I felt that I had done a good job of covering the issues.
-We had numerous books on the topic at home, and we used Apologia science textbooks, which have an explanation of the creationist viewpoint.
-We didn't shy away from evolution and some of our school books came from an evolution standpoint.
-My children understood the concepts of evolution, and could explain their own beliefs to others.
+When I was homeschooling, we had numerous books on the topic at home, and we used Apologia science textbooks, which have an explanation of the creationist viewpoint.
+We didn't shy away from evolution and some of our schoolbooks came from an evolution standpoint.
+We had MANY discussions in our home about creation, evolution and "intelligent design."
+My mom made sure that I had both points of view so I could understand the concepts of evolution and explain my own beliefs to others.
+She told me about her own stance on creation vs evolution clearly, then gave me the materials I needed to decide for myself.

 ×